 Wellness is an all-encompassing concept which means that it’s not just about the wine itself.
 We’ve also got to think about how the wine is manufactured and its farming practices.
 These methods can seriously impact the state of our planet.
 It was all the additives that wine contains which caught their attention.
 More importantly, the methods of wine are farmed.

 Diaz tells Forbes that discovering this truth was quite infuriating.
-But, this sudden awareness led the two to start proactively asking for clean and organic wines from their preferred retailers.
-Both of the wellness ladies recall being met with nothing more than eye-rolls everywhere from grocery stores to luxury hotels and restaurants.
+But this sudden awareness led the two to start proactively asking for clean and organic wines from their preferred retailers.
+Both wellness ladies recall being met with nothing more than eye-rolls everywhere from grocery stores to luxury hotels and restaurants.

 After much trouble, they decided to take matters into their own hands.
 We are not surprised that their requests were met with confusion, because in the Western world it’s rare to find organic, natural products.
 Diaz explains that they then decided on the style of wine they wanted to bottle.
 It would be a crisp and clean rosé and a mineral-forward, dry white.
 The two ladies then set about sourcing these.
 Both wellness queens were then led to family-run vineyards in France and Spain where their exacting specifications could be met.

 Essentially, the way that the grapes are farmed to produce wine is the most important element.

 Diaz adds that she could go on forever about the vineyards and the science of winemaking.
 Ultimately the most important thing to know is how the manufacturer farms the grapes.
 She adds that it was tough finding growers with aligned philosophies.
 In fact, it was one of the greatest challenges of the whole endeavor.
 Diaz says when you farm wine correctly from the beginning, you don’t have to make up for mistakes with unnecessary additives.